GrigoreMihai/docs-gitbook-cmp/docs/amazon-web-services/mpa-root-credentials.md

 **How does DoiT release root credentials?**

 There are two relevant scenarios: the closure of an account and a reverse assumption (customers taking billing ownership of accounts).
-If you close an account, root credentials lead to a _dead end_ so we don’t need to destroy them.
+If you close an account, root credentials lead to a _dead end_ so we don't need to destroy them.

 When customers terminate management services with DoiT International, we follow a _reverse assumption_ process.
 This includes changing the root user credentials to those defined by the customer.